Himanshu-0p/express-jwt-auth/README.md

-# express-jwt-auth
+express-jwt-auth
 A Node.js-based authentication system using Express and JWT for secure user login and API access.
 This project demonstrates basic user authentication, token generation, and protected routes using JSON Web Tokens.
 Ideal for anyone looking to implement secure authentication in a Node.js application.

-#Steps to Run this project
+Steps to Run This Project

-To run your Express application and test it using Postman, follow these steps:

 Step 1: Start the Express Server
 Ensure your server is running:
-Open a terminal in your project directory.

-Run the following command:
+Open a terminal in your project directory and run the following command:

 bash
 Copy code